Christian van Nieuwerburgh: Coaching career

 In 2002, van Nieuwerburgh started working at the Warwickshire County Council as Deputy Head of Service, a position he held for 9 years until 2011.
 In his role, he provided training and professional development services to West Midlands schools and colleges.
-He took up the role of executive coach for the West Midlands Councils in September 2008, holding the role until for 6 years until 2014.
+He took up the role of executive coach for the West Midlands Councils in September 2008, holding the role until for six years until 2014.

 Since 2009, van Nieuwerburgh has spent half of his time working as an academic in coaching psychology.
 From September 2009 to August 2015, van Nieuwerburgh held the position of Senior Lecturer in Coaching Psychology at the University of East London.
 He later took up the role of Associate Professor of Coaching at the Centre for Coaching and Behavioural Change within the Henley Business School.
 He returned to the University of East London Stratford Campus as a Professor of Coaching and Positive Psychology in April 2017.

-The other half of van Nieuwerburgh's time has been spent developing his own business – he is the Chief Executive of ICCE Ltd. (International Centre for Coaching in Education), which he established to support "the development of coaching initiatives in educational settings globally."
+The other half of his time has been spent developing his own business – he is the Chief Executive of ICCE Ltd. (International Centre for Coaching in Education), which he established to support "the development of coaching initiatives in educational settings globally".
 He has been holding the roles of Director of Research at Growth Coaching International and managing director of Growth Coaching UK since June 2014.
 In the past, he worked as a Consultant for AQR International.